 Science proves that open meditations heighten creativity.
 Cognitive psychologists Lorena Colato and Dominique Lippelt at Leiden University conducted research and discovered that a brief meditation session could have a deep and lasting effect on your creative brain.
 However, this is only true for “open” meditation techniques (meditations in which you are receptive to your entire environment and to thoughts and sensations).

 If you want to know how to train your imagination, learn from kids.

 Pablo Picasso said: “Everyone starts off as an artist.
 The trick is staying that way.”

-Kids naturally appreciate the power of imagination.
+Obviously, kids have good imaginations.
 They’re always creating stories, drawing pictures, and playing imaginary games.
 But we stop doing these things as we grow up.
-That’s why if you don’t start to improve your imagination, you may lose it altogether.
+Because we stop using our imagination, we lose it.
+So, go and play like a kid.

 Fun implies a sense of playfulness.
 Playfulness means a sense of creativity, a sense of messing around, changing things, and experimenting.

 Be creative.
 Have fun.

 Scientific research suggests that video games could strengthen imagination and creativity.
 Some genres of games are better at this than others.

 Creative games like Scribblenauts for the Nintendo Switch, for instance, teach you to be more creative and artistic.

 Fantasy games like Dragon Age and Final Fantasy show you amazing fantastical lands and characters, inspiring your creative mind.